clap-rs/clap/README.md

 #### Minimum Version of Rust

 `clap` will officially support current stable Rust, minus two releases, but may work with prior releases as well.
-For example, current stable Rust at the time of this writing is 1.13.0, meaning `clap` is guaranteed to compile with 1.11.0 and beyond.
+For example, current stable Rust at the time of this writing is 1.19.0, meaning `clap` is guaranteed to compile with 1.19.0 and beyond.

-At the 1.14.0 release, `clap` will be guaranteed to compile with 1.12.0 and beyond, etc.
+At the 1.22.0 stable release, `clap` will be guaranteed to compile with 1.20.0 and beyond, etc.

 Upon bumping the minimum version of Rust (assuming it's within the stable-2 range), it *must* be clearly annotated in the `CHANGELOG.md`